 Club Pilotos de Mexico…..in the beginning

 Shortly after opening Hacienda de los Santos in 1999, Jim and Nancy Swickard were at the Alamos Airport to meet two new guests.
-Upon landing a smiling Sandy Houston opened the door of the Citation CJ-1.
+Upon landing a smiling Sandy Houston opened the door of the Citation CJ-2.
 She had just completed her first flight with a newly issued ticket from the FAA for her jet rating.
 Her husband Sam, then exited and we began a friendship that lasted until his death in 2010.
 That evening in the Hacienda Cantina the topic came up about making the resort a haven for General Aviation pilots.
 We all gave a toast to the idea and inaugurated ‘Club Pilotos de Mexico’ with Sam Houston as member #1 and Sandy as #2.
 In 2011 we realized that we have grown from two members to more than 500.
-Of course, the U.S. has the most members, followed by Canada, Mexico, Australia, France, Denmark, England and China.
+Of course, the U.S. has the most members, followed by Canada, Mexico, Australia, France, Denmark, England and two from China.

 The concept of having the aviation market being the primary focus of our efforts ultimately would include upgrading the airport and having exclusive events for pilots.
 Gradually the concept developed until today we now have a first class jet capable airport (thanks to the help of the Mexican government rating includes Falcon 20 & Lear 45), a fully fenced airport and extended runway (thanks to the local Alamos pilots who donated funds for land acquisition and more than a mile of chain link fence), a twelve aircraft capacity hangar (which boasts a first class pilot’s lounge, lodging for commercial charter pilots) and a full commercial kitchen for events of up to 600 people.
 Paved ramp parking for more than 65 aircraft.
 No night operations or fuel, however at CEN both Jet A and 100LL 52 nm.